 So, we said above what a miner is.
-Anyone can become a miner by buying a special computer with extremely powerful processors, which are optimized only for searching for that random number.
-Here are some of the computers, the table says how much power they have and how much they cost.
+Anyone can become a miner by buying a special computer with extremely powerful processors, which are optimized only for searching for that random number using Bitcoin’s algorithm.
+Here are some of the computers, the table shows how much power they have and how much do they cost.

 It is the same as every ten minutes global lottery draw of some sort is happening in which you can win.